 Using a firm brush to remove dead hairs, tangles and pieces of garden matter should form part of your daily routine.
 Grass seeds can commonly become stuck in their eyes, ears and nose, causing irritation or even infection.
 Check your rabbit’s rear end daily to make sure it is clean and dry, if soiled it is very prone to fly strike.
 Regular clipping for some rabbits may be necessary to remove build up around the anus.

 We welcome you to book an appointment with us to discuss how to keep your rabbit in optimal health.

 Please come and join our Rabbit Club - usually on the first Tuesday of the month from 6.00 pm to 7pm at the clinic from Sepember through to May.
 Please let us know you will be attending ahead of time, but no appointment time is allotted.

 This is a great opportunity to chat to the vet and mingle with fellow bunny owners.
 Your bunnies will be dosed with Advantix - an off-label use of this dog medication to help prevent mosquito bites (and so reduce the risk of Myxomatosis and at the same time control rabbit fleas) and have a quick exam with the vet.

-Currently (March 2017 - until further notice) our recommendation is to vaccinate every 6 months from now on until a newer more specific vaccine becomes available.
+Currently (Dec 2017 - until further notice) our recommendation is to vaccinate every 6 months from now on until a newer more specific vaccine becomes available.
 A new calicivirus strain K5 was released Australia wide in March 2017